overte-org/overte/BUILD_LINUX.md

     make all-tests

 The tests will be generated under the `tests/` directory, grouped by category.
-To run all of them, use the `tests/test` target.
+To run all of them, use the `test` target.
 This produces a test summary of pass/fail results.

-    make tests/test
+    make test

 To run just one, go into the corresponding directory and run the binary.
 This will produce a more detailed output, which can be useful for debugging.